How to Make Ericaceous Compost

 What Type of Plants Require Ericaceous Soil?

-There are thousands of plants that thrive in ericaceous, some of the more well-known and popular ones are: Bilberry, Heather, Gardenia, Trillium, Lily of the Valley, Rhododendron, Japanese Iris, Hydrangea and Begonia.
+There are thousands of plants that thrive in ericaceous soil, some of the more well-known and popular ones are: Bilberry, Heather, Gardenia, Trillium, Lily of the Valley, Rhododendron, Japanese Iris, Hydrangea and Begonia.

 What Happens if I Grow Ericaceous Plants in Soil That's Too Alkaline?